Genethehuman/Oracle/README.md

 | `make start-all` | Starts everything (both database and application) |
 | `make stop-all` | Stops all services |

-## ⚠️ Important
+## ⚠️ Important Notes

-If building from scratch with `make all`, the process will pause and show you download instructions. **Please read them carefully** - you'll need to download an Oracle installer file (~2.8GB) before continuing on one of the steps!
+**For first-time setup:**
+- The `make all` command will **pause and show you download instructions** - please read them carefully!
+- You'll need to download Oracle Database 19c ARM64 installer (~2.8GB) from Oracle's website
+- **First database initialization takes 5-15 minutes** - this is normal, please be patient
+- The test application will wait up to 15 minutes for the database to be ready

 ## 🚀 Quick Start